wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/vaccination-environment-prep/includes/2-tenant.md

     > [!div class="mx-imgBorder"]
     > [![Sreenshot of trial set up being completed.](../media/7-finalize-trial.png)](../media/7-finalize-trial.png)

 11. Select Get Started.
-This will open the Power Platform Admin Center where you will create a **New Environment** on which the Microsoft Vaccination Management applications will be installed subsequently.
+This will open the Power Platform Admin Center where you will create a **New Environment** on which the Microsoft Vaccination Management applications will be installed later.
 Select a valid name for the Environment.

     > [!div class="mx-imgBorder"]
     > [![Sreenshot of trial set up being completed.](../media/11-admin-center.png)](../media/11-admin-center.png)